 To put it simply, prostatitis is inflammation of the prostate gland.

-There are three main classifications of prostatitis:
+There are four main classifications of prostatitis:

 Acute bacterial prostatitis - acute infection of the prostate gland, usually occurs in men aged 40 to 60 years.
 Caused by a bacterial infection and comes on suddenly.
 There is often blood in the urine and the PSA blood test result may be higher than normal.